Our Company Blog

 Read More

-Store managers seek class action against Russell Cellular for unpaid overtime violations
+Store managers seek class action against Russell Cellular for unpaid OT

-Verizon wirelines retailer, Russell Cellular, Inc., has been sued in federal court for violations of the New Mexico Minimum Wage Act (“NMMWA”).
+Verizon wireless retailer, Russell Cellular, Inc., has been sued in federal court for violations of the New Mexico Minimum Wage Act (“NMMWA”).
 The lawsuit involves claims by two former store managers who…

 Read More